Professor Mark Anderson

 Aberdeen University (BSc Geology & Petroleum Geology, BSc Geoscience 2010 - 2013)

-I currently pursue research in the follwoing main areas:
+I currently pursue research in the following main areas:

-(1) The tectonic evolution of Palaeozoic and Alpine orogens in NW Europe (involves fully integrated, multidisciplinary studies);
+(1) The tectonic evolution of Palaeozoic and Alpine orogens in NW Europe;

 (2) The integration of structural geology with palaeomagnetism to solve regional tectonic problems;